How Workers Comp Insurance Gets Weaponized Against Small Biz

 States like Florida and Georgia explicitly state that “independent contractors” are excluded from Workers Compensation.
 Yet I just finished testifying in a court case in Georgia, where the dispute was over just such an independent contractor.
 That’s because what isn’t so explicitly known is that to be excluded, an “independent contractor” in that state has to meet certain specific criteria to be genuinely considered an excluded “independent contractor”.
 And there exists, in that state, no authority that can rule, in advance of a claim for injury, whether a particular “independent contractor” is truly independent enough to be excluded.
 So insurance companies routinely charge for 1099 workers, in spite of a lot of small business people thinking that “independent contractors” are excluded.

-Like I said, the rules that govern how Workers Compensation insurance premiums get calculated a bit complicated — and they can vary, in significant details, from one state to another.
+Like I said, the rules that govern how Workers Compensation insurance premiums get calculated are a bit complicated — and they can vary, in significant details, from one state to another.
 The insurance industry uses specially-trained premium auditors to make sure those complicated rules are followed — after the policy has ended.
 Nowadays, those same insurers just aren’t always communicating those same rules at the time the policies are purchased, setting up businesses for these Shock Audits.

 And insurance regulators typically aren’t able to help much with disputes over these Shock Audits.
 Workers Comp premium charges involve complicated and technical rules and insurance regulators nowadays often don’t have the trained personnel to handle such disputes.